Last updated on July 1st, 2023 at 07:43 pm

 Are you wondering what does the number 9 mean in the bible?

 In the Bible the number 9 means divine completeness or finality, harvest, fruitfulness, hidden good, inverted good, concealment, truth and judgment.
-The number nine has a duality to it as well, it can be very dependant on the context.

 - The Number Nine’s Pictograph